 I’ve read various articles that really don’t help riders narrow it down, when it comes to buying a motorcycle helmet.

-So, this is going to help.
+So, this guide covering the best motorcycle helmet brands is going to be a big help.

 I first started using AGV helmets for motocross racing.
 Eventually, I bought the AGV K3 as my first street bike helmet.

 The current list of riders using AGV helmets is huge…here’s a few: